 Kellam joined Watsi on November 6th, 2014.
 Seven years ago, Kellam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kellam's most recent donation traveled 8,500 miles to support Kevin, a baby boy from Kenya, to fund surgery to repair his facial burns.
+Kellam's most recent donation traveled 8,200 miles to support Zion, a 4-month-old baby boy from Philippines, to fund surgery for his skin condition.

 Kellam has funded healthcare for 102 patients in 14 countries.